ADG4050/ADG4050/README.md

 PhD Researcher at IMDEA Networks Institute & Universidad Carlos III de Madrid.

-I work on reinforcement learning for intelligent and networked systems, with a focus on learning-based control in complex, dynamic environments.
+I work on reinforcement learning for intelligent and networked systems, with a focus on learning-based control and making RL agents explainable, controllable, robust, and proactive.

-My research explores how RL agents can become more:

-* Adaptive — learning effective decisions from interaction with their environment
-* Explainable — making the reasoning behind decisions understandable
-* Controllable — allowing domain knowledge and constraints to guide behavior
-* Robust — maintaining reliable performance under changing conditions
-* Proactive — using forecasts and future information for better decisions

 **Interesting Fact**, I’ve made an amateur **Naruto VR Environment** ([link](https://youtu.be/HOvs8PGjUCA)) and an **XR Application for real-world relays of football stadiums** ([link](https://youtu.be/YS0dDZ4MoH0)).